The Tramways of

 Fourteen years later, Santos built another tourist tramway in the old commercial part of town, connecting Praça Mauá with the railroad station and various historic points.
 Restored open car 32 began operation on a 1.7 km loop on 23 September 2000.
 A trailer was added in October and closed car 40 joined the fleet in 2002.
 Santos imported three old trams from Porto, Portugal, in 2005 and two from Torino, Italy, in 2006.
-Construction is presently underway of a 3.3 km extension of the line that will create a large double-8 circuit 5 km long . . .
-[For information and illustrations of these new operations see links below.]
+The line was recently extended 3.3 km and now forms a large double-8 circuit 5 km long.

 H. M. Sayers.
 "Tramway Experiences in Brazil" in The Electrician (London), 24/7/1914, pp. 642-645.
 Construction of the Santos electric tramway; emphasis on labor problems.
 An expanded version of this article, with photographs, appeared in Tramway & Railway World (London), 13/8/1914, pp. 118-123.

 José Castiglione.
 Planta.
 Santos, nd (1937?).
 Large map shows both Santos and Guarujá tramways in detail.
 Scale 1:15,000 & 1:5,000.